kdjordan/image-frontend/README.md

 #### How it works

-  - Vanilla JS grabs the value of the input box upon enter being clicked oor button submit
+  - Vanilla JS grabs the value of the input box upon enter being clicked or button submit
   - Creates a url string with the Image Filter EB endpoint
   - calls window.open to fire the request